Broadcast journalism: Specialty television

-Television (TV) news is considered by many to be the most influential medium for journalism.
+The U.S. CNN, Fox News, HLN, and MSNBC, as well as a number of other international news channels (such as, most commonly, Al Jazeera English and BBC World News) are authorized for distribution by Canadian television providers by the CRTC.

+United States

+Broadcast television

 For most of the American public, local news and national TV newscasts are the primary news sources.
 Not only the numbers of audience viewers, but the effect on each viewer is considered more persuasive ("The medium is the message").
 Television is dominated by attractive visuals (including beauty, action, and shock), with short soundbites and fast "cuts" (changes of camera angle).
 Television viewing numbers have become fragmented, with the introduction of cable news channels, such as Cable News Network (CNN), Fox News Channel and MSNBC.